ucsb-igert/nsc/doc/report.md

 # Relevant Work

-There are four papers relevant to this project.
-These are:
+There are four papers relevant to this project:

  * Arlei Silva, Petko Bogdanov, Ambuj K. Singh.
 "Network State Summarization via In-Graph Compression".
 Under review, 2014.

+    This paper introduces a new network state compression algorithm called Slice Tree.
+Two variants of this algorithm are given: greedy and sampling.
+These algorithms are further detailed in the next section.

  * David Shuman, et al. "[The Emerging Field of Signal Processing on Graphs:
    Extending high-dimensional data analysis to networks and other irregular domains.][signals]" Signal Processing Magazine, 2013.

+    This paper introduces the concept of transforming network state into the signal domain.

  * Zachi Karni, and Craig Gotsman. "[Spectral Compression of Mesh Geometry.][spectral]" Proceedings of the 27th annual conference on Computer graphics and interactive techniques.
 ACM Press/Addison-Wesley Publishing Co., 2000.

  * David Hammond, Pierre Vandergheynst, and Remi Gribonval. "[Wavelets on Graphs via Spectral Graph Theory.][wavelets]" Applied and Computational Harmonic Analysis, 2011.